 All students are given the opportunity to participate in our Environmental Seminar, which is often the highlight of their experience at OA.
 In this class they will explore various environmental themes from different perspectives, and ask challenging questions about: where does my food comes from?
 How do my daily decisions have a global impact?
 How can I participate in an environmentally sustainable future?

-We recognize that allowing your child to study away for a semester is a difficult and thoughtful decision.
-Above all, our first priority as a residential program is the safety and security of your child.
+We recognize that allowing your teen to study away for a semester is a difficult and thoughtful decision.
+Above all, our first priority as a residential program is the safety and security of your teen.
 Our Residents and Wilderness Leaders are trained in advanced wilderness medicine and have significant experience leading extended multi-element wilderness trips with adolescents.
 Residents will live with students in the cabins, and most of our faculty live on campus including our Head of School, Dean of Students, Dean of Academics, Medical Coordinator, and Foundation Risk Manager.

 We hold weekly Community Meetings with our students to not only ensure the smooth progression of their residential and academic life but also to share important life skills with them that they can transfer to their life back home.
 We explore and practice tools such as: Conflict Resolution, Active Listening, Feedback, and Choice Theory.
 Our hope is that students will return with not only a deeper understanding of themselves but also those around them and a curiosity for learning more about people who may seem different than they are.

 Students at OA will be expected to demonstrate craft and quality through any endeavor on campus, whether it’s carving a beautiful wooden spoon by hand or cleaning the dishes after lunch.
 It’s important not only to our students that we emphasize Craft but also to our school and facilities.
 Each day students will contribute to a healthy campus community through Morning Contributions and Chore Areas.
-Our goal is that your children will return home with a heightened awareness and respect of the effort it takes to maintain a thriving home and the satisfaction that comes from a job well done.
+Our goal is that your teen will return home with a heightened awareness and respect of the effort it takes to maintain a thriving home and the satisfaction that comes from a job well done.

 We recognize that many students come to OA never having had the opportunity to contribute to a community in this way before.
 With that in mind, we structure our semester into three different phases: Learn, Master, Lead.
 In the Learn Phase students are introduced to campus norms, provided training on their Morning Contributions and Chore Areas, and guided by Faculty through each of our campus traditions.
 During the Master Phase students begin to practice their peer leadership skills and exercise a higher level of freedom and independence within the community.
 By the end of the semester, in the Lead Phase, the students are able and expected to independently address community concerns, delegate daily tasks, anticipate their own needs, and truly shape the direction of their semester.

-Please read the Manuals and Resources below for more details about The Outdoor Academy and the transformative experience your child will have here.
+Please read the Manuals and Resources below for more details about The Outdoor Academy and the transformative experience your teen will have here.
 You may also contact our Admissions Director or Dean of Students anytime with any questions or considerations you may have.

 Our school has been featured in a number of articles on the value of studying away for a semester.
 Please click the links below to read more: